ezzabuzaid/typescript-angular-migration/readme.md

 }
 ```

-The thing about the parameter node is that not only the constructor can have it, class instance and static methods can have it as well, however, there is a convenient way to distinguish constructor parameters from method parameters by checking for the presence of modifiers on the parameter node.
+The thing about the parameter node is that not only the constructor can have it, class instance and static methods can have it as well, however, there is a convenient way to distinguish constructor parameters from method parameters by checking the presence of `modifiers` on the parameter node.

 So, a parameter can be migrated if
 1. It doesn't have `modifiers`.